 About Jansen

-Our CAD$7.5 billion (US$5.7 billion) investment in Jansen Stage 1 (JS1) was announced in 2021.
-The Jansen site, of which we own 100 per cent, is located approximately 140 kilometres east of Saskatoon.
-For potash, a new commodity for BHP, JS1 is the foundation for portfolio growth and key to our long-term ambitions.
+Our CAD$14 billion (US$10.5 billion) investment in the Jansen project will deliver a potash mine in Saskatchewan designed to maximise sustainability.
+The Jansen site, of which we own 100 per cent, is located approximately 140 kilometers east of Saskatoon.
+For potash, a new commodity for BHP, Jansen is key to our long-term growth ambitions.

 Committed to Saskatchewan

-BHP is committed to contributing to a strong and sustainable Saskatchewan by leveraging the province's strengths in the economy, talent, and expertise.
-We are proud to be an active member of the local community and have contributed over CAD$44 million since 2015 to support initiatives in the province, including through Opportunities Agreements with six First Nations communities.
+BHP is committed to contributing to a strong and sustainable Saskatchewan by leveraging the province's strengths in the economy, talent and expertise.
+We are proud to be an active member of the local community and have contributed over CAD$50 million since 2015 to support initiatives in the province, including through Opportunities Agreements with six First Nations communities.

 Positioned for growth